This page has information on the process to follow to make a claim.

 - died or disappeared, or

-- had their licence suspended due to non-compliance with a Tribunal or a Court order (only if your policy was issued on or after 19 May 2009)
+- had their licence suspended because they did not pay you compensation that had been ordered by a tribunal or court (only if your policy was issued on or after 19 May 2009).

 All insurance policies issued from 1 February 2012 provide a cover of $340,000.
 An excess fee of $250 applies.